 She was there for Marie throughout the entire novel, even if Marie wasn’t always there for her.
 I also think that Lyla grew a lot as a character throughout the entire novel.
 She started out as a goody-two-shoes who was really innocent and ended up as pretty much the complete opposite.

 Will was so sweet.
 He was Lyla’s Intended and he always treated her respectably.
 I felt really bad for him because Lyla didn’t feel the same way about him, so the feelings were only one way.
 Will was still an amazing best friend for Lyla.

 Marie was such a great person.
-I think that she really influenced Lyla from the start, so basically Lyla owes Marie a huge thank you.
+I think that she really influenced Lyla from the start.
 Marie is Brian’s Intended.
 Brian is also pretty good friends with Will and Lyla.
-He’s part of their little group.
-Brian is really good at shooting.
+He’s part of their little group of friends.

-Pioneer is seriously a new favorite character of mine.
+Pioneer is seriously a new favorite character of mine (interestingly enough).
 It really makes me wonder what’s going through his head.
 Pioneer was just such a complex character and it was really interesting getting to know him through Lyla’s (Little Owl’s) eyes.
 Pioneer definitely had a soft spot for Lyla.

 Alright, back to the awesomeness that I mentioned in the first sentence of this review.
 Gated is phenomenal.
 This story is so eerily creepy because it could happen in real life: it’s almost like a real-life situation.
 It’s also pretty great because the entire time you read the book you’re thinking one thing, and then right at the end, BOOM.